Freetown: Tourism

 Freetown's tourism sector is an integral part of the city.
-Although the sector was seriously affected during the Civil War; however, there has been a steady improvement in recent years.
+Although the sector was seriously affected during the Civil War, there has been a steady improvement in recent years.
 The city has a lot to offer to tourists.
-There is a vast expanse of white sandy beaches stretching along the Freetown Peninsula.
+There is a vast expanse of white sand beaches stretching along the Freetown Peninsula.
 The Lumley-Aberdeen beach stretches all the way from Cape Sierra Leone down to Lumley.
 There are also other popular beaches like the world renowned River Number 2 Beach, Laka Beach, Tokeh Beach, Bureh Beach, and Mama Beach.
 The Tacugama Chimpanzee Sanctuary, which is located within the peninsula's vast rainforest reserve, just a few miles from the centre of Freetown, has a collection of rare and endangered chimpanzees.
-Other popular destinations for tourists include the Freetown Cotton Tree, located in Central Freetown, a significant national monument and integral to the founding of the city; Bunce Island, which is a boat ride from the city, is home to the ruins of the slave fortress that was being used during the Transatlantic slave trade; the Sierra Leone Museum, which has a collection of both precolonial as well as colonial artifacts and other items of historical significance; the National Railway Museum; or you can take a journey around the city's coastline with the popular Seacoach Express.
+Other popular destinations for tourists include the Freetown Cotton Tree, located in Central Freetown, a significant national monument and integral to the founding of the city; Bunce Island, which is a boat ride from the city, is home to the ruins of the slave fortress that was being used during the Transatlantic slave trade; the Sierra Leone Museum, which has a collection of both precolonial as well as colonial artifacts and other items of historical significance; the National Railway Museum; and a journey around the city's coastline with the popular Seacoach Express.

-The Aberdenn-Lumley area is a favourite destination for those venturing into the city's nightlife.
-There are nightclubs, restaurants and hotels located not too far from the beach along the road linking Aberdeen and Lumley.
+The Aberdeen-Lumley area is a favourite destination for those venturing into the city's nightlife.
+There are nightclubs, restaurants and hotels located close by the beach along the road linking Aberdeen and Lumley.

-While visiting Sierra Leone for the first time, there are certain cultural specifics you should know.
-Sierra Leoneans in general are very friendly and tolerant.
-Sierra Leone is generally considered as one of the most religiously tolerant countries in the world.
-Both Muslim and Christian holidays are celebrated with a similar level of enthusiasm, among other things.
-People in the city are accustomed to treating tourists with a sense of "benefit of the doubt" in situations where a tourist fails to understand a particular way of doing something that is unique to Sierra Leonean culture and traditions.
-However, as a tourist, you may find yourself having problems with someone who might have noticed you repeatedly neglecting a particular norm, such as continuously ignoring simple etiquettes like failing to greet properly or not being polite in the traditional way.
-Many conflict situations could be averted by asking questions about doubtful issues or situations, as many people are always ready to provide you with answers as best as they could.